 As can be seen, the performance in AI configuration is very close to the anchor.
 This indicates that the shape adaptive selection of the transform for ISP and the embedding of ImplicitMTS in MTS works very well.
 Some 0.1% loss in RA indicates that changing the SBT transform pair causes some loss.
-This can be considered as a small loss for the SBT gain (around 0.5%)
+This can be considered as a small loss for the SBT gain (around 0.5%).